testflows/TestFlows-WebSite/source/index.md

 # <br>
 # **Semi-Automated and Manual Tests**
-## seamlessly work with automated, semi-automated, and manual tests
+## seamlessly work with automated
+## semi-automated and manual tests

 ## <br>
 ---